secureCodeBox/secureCodeBox/scanners/sslyze/docs/README.DockerHub-Scanner.md

     --tlsv1_3           Test a server for TLS 1.3 support.
     --certinfo          Retrieve and analyze a server's certificate(s) to verify its validity.
-    --certinfo_ca_file=CERTINFO_CA_FILE
+    --certinfo_ca_file CERTINFO_CA_FILE
+                        To be used with --certinfo.
 Path to a file containing root certificates in PEM format that will be used to verify the validity of the server's certificate.

     --heartbleed        Test a server for the OpenSSL Heartbleed vulnerability.
-    --resum_rate        Measure a server's session resumption rate when attempting 100 resumptions using session IDs.
-    --resum             Test a server for session resumption support using session IDs and TLS tickets.
+    --resum             Test a server for TLS 1.2 session resumption support using

+    --resum_attempts RESUM_ATTEMPTS
+                        To be used with --resum.
+Number of session resumptions (both with Session IDs and TLS Tickets) that SSLyze should attempt.
+The default value is 5, but a higher value such as 100 can be used to get a more accurate measure of how often session resumption succeeds or fails with the server. session IDs and TLS tickets.
     --http_headers      Test a server for the presence of security-related HTTP headers.